SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance: Learning NP-hard graph alignment

 Consistently, the data extension (\textit{aug}) is very useful.
-On the other hand, the vocabulary reduction (\textit{voc}) is only useful for the NMT model (+27.2 points), whereas the scores are lowered for the CNN-based models ($-$5.5 for score synthesis, $-$9.1 for vector synthesis).
-We conjecture that the CNNs learn \smatch more indirectly by exploiting token similarities in the global vocabulary, and therefore struggle more to understand the algorithm itself, in contrast to the heavily parameterized NMT transformer that can learn to assess tokens fully from their given graph context.
+However, the vocabulary reduction (\textit{voc}) is only useful for the NMT model (+27.2 points), whereas the scores are lowered for the CNN-based models ($-$5.5 for score synthesis, $-$9.1, \textit{vector synthesis}).
+We conjecture that the CNNs learn \smatch more indirectly by exploiting token similarities in the global vocabulary, and therefore struggle more to build a generalizable algorithm, in contrast to the bigger NMT transformer that learns to assess tokens fully from their given graph context.